Miura-Ori

 Figure 6.
 Different solutions

 Figure 7.
-Different solutions
+Different solutions with angles

 Figure 8.
 Fundamental part of Miura-ori in unfolded and folded version